7Flafleur/7pingolu-modal-package-test/README.md

     }
 ```

-Styling can be easily customized by either changing the properties of these constants inside the modal file or importing them from an outer source file.
+Styling can be easily customized by either changing the properties of these constants.

 ## License